alexbjorling/saxs-polymer-analysis/figures/README.md

-This folder contains the publication-ready figures, including any simulations needed for their construction.
+This folder contains the code to generate the publication-ready figures, indcluding the procedures for simulating chains and calculating their model scattering.